Assembling your own hanging basket with flowers and plants that match your style can be a satisfying activity.

 - 13”+: fill in the areas that you can.

 When to buy hanging flower baskets

-If you opt to purchase your hanging basket already planted, you’ll want to purchase your hanging basket as early as you can, without risking it dying due to the cold.
+If you opt to purchase your hanging basket already planted, you’ll want to purchase your hanging basket as early as you safely can.

 The advantage of having a hanging basket is that you can take the plant inside if you see it’s going to frost one night in early spring.